collective-action/tech/README.md

   </tr>
   <tr>
    <td class="field-key">workers</td>
-   <td class="field-value">100s</td>
+   <td class="field-value">200</td>
   </tr>
   <tr>
    <td class="field-key">description</td>
    <td class="field-value">Meredith Whittaker and Claire Stapleton held a town hall for Google workers to discuss the retaliation they have faced from management for engaging in organizing, and to share more than a dozen other stories of retaliation they have gathered.
-The meeting was held in New York but live-streamed to Google offices elsewhere.</td>
+The meeting was held in New York but live-streamed to Google offices elsewhere.
+This action involved hundreds of workers.</td>
   </tr>
   <tr>
    <td class="field-key">locations</td>